ivandavidov/minimal/README.md

 You can experiment with Minimal Linux Live directly in your browser by using [JavaScript PC Emulator](http://minimal.idzona.com/emulator "Minimal Linux Live in JavaScript PC emulator").
 Here is a screenshot:

 ![Minimal Linux Live JavaScript Emulator](docs/assets/img/emulator_01.jpg)

+### MLL on ARM (AArch64)

+A preview of MLL on ARM (AArch64) can be found in the branch [aarch64](https://github.com/ivandavidov/minimal/tree/aarch64/src).

+* Install Ubuntu Server 22.04 for ARM 64 (AArch64).
+* Resolve some additional dependencies on top of the MLL required dependencies, e.g. qemu-system-aarch64, rsync, bzip2, etc.
+* Execute scripts 00 to 10.
+* Execute [qemu-aarch64.sh](https://github.com/ivandavidov/minimal/blob/aarch64/src/qemu-aarch64.sh) and then switch to the QEMU serial console.

 ### Future improvements